meltyourface/blank/posts/AnticosmicArs-Diaboli/Ritual-Adversarial-Ascension-for-Dark-Magical-Power/index.md

 3. Record the details of the ritual in a dedicated grimoire, noting any alterations or personalizations to shape future workings and enhance understanding.

-Note: The Ritual of Adversarial Ascension is only for those with the deepest understanding of the Anticosmic Arts Diaboli, who approach such practices with maturity, caution, and ethical responsibility.
+**Note**: The Ritual of Adversarial Ascension is only for those with the deepest understanding of the Anticosmic Arts Diaboli, who approach such practices with maturity, caution, and ethical responsibility.